 Tom: Everything surprised me in raising girls; the good and the not-so-good!

 Steve: Nothing specific.
-But each of our daughters was very different.
-But their differences blend wonderfully in the family element.
+Each of our daughters was very different, but their differences blended wonderfully within our family.

 Steve: Make time for your girls.
 Savor your moments and time while raising them.
 It goes by so fast.